Bearing-based Simultaneous Localization and Affine Formation Tracking for Fixed-wing Unmanned Aerial Vehicles: Abstract

 \section{Abstract}

-This paper studies the bearing-based time-varying formation control problem for unicycle-type agents without bearing rigidity conditions.
-In the considered problem, only a small set of agents, named as anchors, can obtain their global positions, and the other agents only have access to the bearing information relative to their neighbors.
-To address the problem, we propose a novel scheme integrating the distributed localization algorithm and the observer-based formation tracking controller.
-The designed localization algorithm estimates the global position by using inter-agent bearing measurements, and the observer-based controller tracks the desired formation with the estimated positions.
-A key distinction of our approach is extending the localization-and-tracking control scheme to the bearing-based coordination of nonholonomic systems, where the desired inter-agent bearings can be time-varying, instead of the constant ones assumed in most of the existing researches.
-The asymptotic stability of the coupled localization-and-tracking control system is proved, and simulations are carried out to validate the theoretical analysis.
+This paper studies the bearing-based simultaneous localization and affine formation tracking (SLAFT) control problem for fixed-wing unmanned aerial vehicles (UAVs).
+In the considered problem, only a small set of UAVs, named leaders, can obtain their global positions, and the other UAVs only have access to bearing information relative to their neighbors.
+To address the problem, we propose novel schemes by integrating the distributed bearing-based self-localization algorithm and the observer-based affine formation tracking controller.
+The designed localization algorithm estimates the global position by using inter-UAV bearing measurements, and the observer-based controller tracks the desired formation with the estimated positions.
+A key distinction of our approach is extending the SLAFT control scheme to the bearing-based coordination of nonholonomic UAV systems, where the desired inter-UAV bearings can be time-varying, instead of constant ones assumed in most of the existing results.
+Two control schemes with different convergence rates are designed to meet desired task requirements under different conditions.
+The stability analysis of the two schemes for SLAFT control is proved, and numerous simulations are carried out to validate the theoretical analysis.

-\section{INTRODUCTION}
+\section{Introduction}